 Individual income tax rates, for most states, are progressive as I mentioned above.
-Meaning the more you make the more you pay.
-Sucks if you’re a high-income earner, however, this benefits the general population by paying for their public services and programs and wages.
+Meaning the more you make, the more you pay.
+Not ideal if you’re a high-income earner, however, this benefits the general population by paying for their public services and programs and wages.

-On the flip side, sales and property taxes are constant and do not fluctuate no matter how little or more you make.
+On the flip side, sales, and property taxes are constant and do not fluctuate, no matter how little or more you make.
 As a result, the state relies on everyone to pay the same sales and property tax, for instance.
-This can place a larger burden on low-income earners, especially if the state is compensating for lack of income tax income.
+This can place a larger burden on low-income earners, especially if the state is compensating for the lack of income tax income.